AlexanderIbrahim1/nn_fourbody_potential/README.md

 ```

 The files `app/tetrahedron_example.py` and `app/input_output_example/calculate_four_body_energy_example.py` provide examples of using the potential this way.

+The `load_potential()` function also accepts the optional keyword flag `use_lookupshortest_permutation: bool`.
+When set to `True`, it uses the version of the minimum permutation transformer that assumes that the two shortest side lengths are unique, as described in the paper.

 ## Input and Output File Example